abhishek-niranjan/abhishek-niranjan.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Hello!
 I am Abhishek Niranjan, a final-year student pursuing Integrated Bachelor and Masters in Computer Science and Engineering from Indian Institute of Technology, Kharagpur.
 My Masters thesis is on <span style="color:#52ADC8;">Temporal Analysis of Tasks and Techniques in Computational Linguistics</span> under [Prof. Pawan Goyal](http://cse.iitkgp.ac.in/~pawang/), Computer Science and Engineering Department, IIT Kharagpur.

 # Interests

 My research interests include:

 * Machine Learning
 * Deep Learning
 * Natural Language Processing

 Given my research interests, I have been involved with **Data Science** Positions in the Energy Industy.
 Since been fascinated with the intersection of Data Science with Energy, Finance and Transportation sectors.
 Also, I am a keen follower of **Blockchain Technology** and really wish to add to my skillset in future.